Don’t let Prime Day sneak up on you! With one of the largest shopping holidays of the year approaching, find how to prepare for Prime Day.

 One Last Note On Sales Velocity

-The importance of sales velocity can’t be understated in regard to boosting or maintaining rank.
-Sales rank is updated hourly on Amazon, so the Amazon ranking algorithm is continuously checking for sales trends.
+The importance of sales velocity can’t be understated regarding boosting or maintaining rank.
+Sales rank is updated hourly on Amazon, so the Amazon ranking algorithm continuously checks for sales trends.

 To rank with the top-sellers in your market, you need to sell like them.
 Market research tools like Market Intelligence provide all you need to know about how competition performs on page one.
 Depending on the market, it may only take a day or two of high sales velocity to see results.

-Utilizing PPC or a Launch are two recommended strategies for boosting visibility and increasing the probability of a sale through desired keywords.
+Utilizing PPC or a Launch are two tried-and-true strategies for boosting visibility.

 At Viral Launch, we possess a tool for each step of your Amazon journey to help you achieve out-of-this-world results.
 Start your free trial today!